INDIVIDUAL TAXPAYER IDENTIFICATION NUMBER (AKA ITIN)

 Can Delaware Business Incorporators, Inc. assist us in getting an ITIN?

-No. At this time, DBI does not offer any W-7 form assistance with ITINs.
+Yes.
+DBI offers an ITIN form for download.
 Here are some IRS links that may be helpful to you:

 - Revised Application Standards (effective May 16, 2019)